 Candidates will be accepted under the general regulations of the School of Graduate Studies.
-Eligible applicants must have either a dental degree or a 4-year Bachelor's degree with a mid-B standing in the final year, or possess equivalent qualifications.
+Eligible applicants must have either a dental degree or a 4-year Bachelor's degree with a B+ or 3.30 GPA (MSc program) or a A- or 3.70 GPA (PhD program) standing in the final year, or possess equivalent qualifications.

-The selection of applicants will be subject to availability of supervision, funding and facilities, and to the applicant's suitability for the program sought.
+The selection of applicants will be subject to availability of supervision, funding and facilities.

+and to the applicant's suitability for the program sought.